 about fredrick cooper

-author of mystery thrillers set in vivid worlds.
+author of adventure thrillers set in vivid worlds.

 Enthralling stories alive with mystery and suspense set in the captivating settings of the Pacific Northwest and Alaska.